-\emph{Limitations.} (i) Shot budgets grow with feature dimension if one insists on low‑variance multinomial sampling; at a minimum, the total shot count must be large enough that each datum produces a distinguishable distribution.
+\emph{Limitations.} (i) Shot budgets grow with feature dimension if one insists on low-variance multinomial sampling; at a minimum, the total shot count must be large enough that each datum produces a distinguishable distribution.
 How expressivity degrades as the shot budget decreases is an important open question.
 Stratified resampling strategies may help. (ii) The preprocessing step requires choosing an appropriate probability mapping $\vect{p}(\vect{x})$ for each dataset.
-Functions such as softmax introduce their own non‑linearity, which is useful given that the quantum layer itself is linear in the probabilities, but a more principled selection method would be valuable. (iii) Hardware constraints on state‑preparation variety $\{\ket{\psi_j}\}$ could limit expressivity; adaptive state pools deserve exploration.
-Superposition of parameterised circuits \cite{patapovich2025superposed} is one route towards richer initial‑state families without proportional depth overhead. (iv) Multilayer SBQE requires multiple sequential passes through the quantum device, which can be costly in wall‑clock time.
+Functions such as softmax introduce their own nonlinearity, which is useful given that the quantum layer itself is linear in the probabilities, but a more principled selection method would be valuable. (iii) Hardware constraints on state-preparation variety $\{\ket{\psi_j}\}$ could limit expressivity; adaptive state pools deserve exploration.
+Superposition of parameterized circuits \cite{patapovich2025superposed} is one route toward richer initial-state families without proportional depth overhead. (iv) Multilayer SBQE requires multiple sequential passes through the quantum device, which can be costly in wall-clock time.